 Recognition of Prior Learning (RPL) is the ideal way to get recognised for your prior study and hard-earned industry experience.
 While credit transfer only considers your formal studies, RPL allows you to receive credit for both the formal and non-formal learning you have completed, including industry experience and volunteer work.

-If you complete your course via RPL, the qualification you will receive is no different to any other.
+Depending on the course you wish to study, you may be able to complete your course via RPL and the qualification you will receive is no different to any other.
 It is still a fully-recognised qualification that you can complete in less time, and at a lower cost.

 Getting or upgrading your qualifications is a fantastic resume booster.
 You can take your career to the next level knowing that your skills and expertise are recognised in line with current industry benchmarks.